Missouri vs Princeton Players to Watch - Second Round

 Missouri Players to Watch

+Brown averages 15.9 points and 6.3 rebounds per contest -- both team highs.
+He is also putting up 2.5 assists, shooting 55.9% from the floor and 45.8% from beyond the arc with 1.5 made 3-pointers per game.

+Hodge averages 15.1 points, 3.8 rebounds and 1.6 assists per contest.
+Defensively, he puts up 2.6 steals (fifth in college basketball) and 0.5 blocked shots.

-Noah Carter posts 9.5 points, 4 rebounds and 1.8 assists per contest.
+Noah Carter averages 9.5 points, 4 rebounds and 1.8 assists per game.
 Defensively, he averages 0.5 steals and 0.4 blocked shots.

-Nick Honor is tops on his squad in assists per game (2.8), and also averages 7.9 points and 1.6 rebounds.
-Defensively, he averages 1.5 steals and 0 blocked shots.
+Nick Honor is tops on the Missouri Tigers at 2.8 assists per contest, while also posting 1.6 rebounds and 7.9 points.

 Princeton Players to Watch

-The Princeton Tigers receive 10.9 points, 4.9 rebounds and 2 assists per game from Matt Allocco.
+Matt Allocco gets the Princeton Tigers 10.9 points, 4.9 rebounds and 2 assists per game.
+He also puts up 0.8 steals and 0.2 blocked shots.

-Caden Pierce is putting up a team-best 7.1 rebounds per game.
-And he is producing 8.3 points and 1.2 assists, making 43.1% of his shots from the field and 32.7% from 3-point range, with 1.2 treys per game.
+Caden Pierce is averaging a team-best 7.1 rebounds per game.
+And he is producing 8.3 points and 1.2 assists, making 43.1% of his shots from the floor and 32.7% from beyond the arc, with 1.2 treys per contest.

 The Princeton Tigers get 12 points, 3 rebounds and 1.6 assists per game from Ryan Langborg.

-Keeshawn Kellman gives the Princeton Tigers 8 points, 4.5 rebounds and 0.5 assists per game.
-He also puts up 0.1 steals and 0.8 blocked shots.
+The Princeton Tigers get 8 points, 4.5 rebounds and 0.5 assists per game from Keeshawn Kellman.

 Missouri Top Performers (Last 10 Games)